wolfSSL/wolfssh/apps/wolfssh/README.md

 `$HOME/.ssh/config`.
 It will handle OpenSSH style modern keys.
 It will also have support for SSH-AGENT and forwarding.

+Every session, terminal or command, runs its I/O on threads, so the client needs a threaded wolfSSL.
+Configuring `--enable-sshclient` against a single-threaded wolfSSL is an error, and `--enable-all` leaves the client out rather than failing.

 Command Line Options
 --------------------